dlindridge/UsefulPowershell/README.md

 "Script Options" section should handle all of your customization needs, but pay particular attention to the email notification in the "Domain Password Notice" section if your preferred method of changing passwords is not on the client PC or your password requirements are different than the standard Complexity options in Active Directory.

+### SmtpTest.ps1 ###
+Simple SMTP relay test to validate your relay settings by sending an email to address specified.

 ### SortFiles.ps1 ###